 Steve McNair of the Tennessee Titans runs with the ball against the St. Louis Rams during Super Bowl XXXIV on January 30, 2000.

-McNair fell just one yard short of becoming the second Black quarterback to win the Super Bowl.
+Steve McNair fell just one yard short of having a chance to become the second Black quarterback to win the Super Bowl.
 Spending most of his 13-year career with the Titans (he joined the franchise when it was still called the Houston Oilers), McNair led them to four playoff appearances, including Super Bowl XXXIV against the St. Louis Rams.

-With Tennessee trailing 23-16 at the final play, McNair threw a 9-yard pass to wide receiver Kevin Dyson, who was tackled by Rams linebacker Mike Jones one yard shy of the end zone as time expired.
+With Tennessee trailing 23-16 on the final play of regulation, McNair threw a 9-yard pass to wide receiver Kevin Dyson, who was tackled by Rams linebacker Mike Jones one yard shy of the end zone as time expired.
 In 2003, McNair became the first Black quarterback to win the Associated Press NFL MVP Award.

 Donovan McNabb